mehulagg/gitlab/doc/administration/object_storage.md

 ### Use separate buckets

 Using separate buckets for each data type is the recommended approach for GitLab.
-This ensures there's no collisions across the various types of data GitLab stores.
+This ensures there are no collisions across the various types of data GitLab stores.

 Helm-based installs require separate buckets to